almostEric/Frequency-Domain-Manual/README.md

 Smaller frame sizes handle transients (like drums and speech beter), but the pitch becomes less accurate
 Large frame sizes more accurately detect pitch, but can make some input sounds seem like they have reverb
 - The Morph panel controls the how much each input contributes to each individual osccilator.
-- Panning allows each oscillator to be placed in the stereo field
+- Voice Count specifies how many oscillators are used (1-36)
+- Waveform specifies what waveform the oscillators output
 - Frequency Shift shifts all oscillators +/- 3 octaveas
-- Frequency Warp pushes oscilator's frequency away from center frequency
+- Frequency Warp pushes oscilator's frequency away from CENTER frequency
-- If the V1 switch is on, the center frequency tracks the main oscillator and Center control adds an offset
+- If the V1 switch is on, the center frequency tracks the main oscillator and CENTER control adds an offset
 This is great for creating inharmonic sounds
 - Spectral Mode changes how the most prominent frequency bands drive the voice oscillators
 - Voice Shift allows the magnitude of one frequency to control another
 - Frequency Modulation inputs are polyphonic.
 You can have up to 32 FM inputs (using both FM inputs).
-The FM Matrix controls which FM input (x axis) modulates which oscillator (y axis).
+- FM Matrix controls which FM input (x axis) modulates which oscillator (y axis).
 - FM Amount allows per oscillator FM control
 - RM/AM inputs are polyphonic.
 You can have up to 32 inputs (using both RM/AM inputs).
 - RM/AM Matrix controls which AM/RM input (x axis) modulates which oscillator (y axis).
 - If Internal is turned on the RM Matrix allows oscillators to Ring Modulate one another.
+- AM/RM Mix controls the amount of amplitude modulation
-- RM Mix controls the blend between the original oscillator voice and the results of ring modulation
+- In Internal mode, AM/RM Mix controls the blend between the original oscillator voice and the results of ring modulation
+- Panning allows each oscillator to be placed in the stereo field
+- X AND Y inputs on all grids allow CV Modulation of grid in either dimension

 ## Delayed Reaction
 ![Delayed Reaction](./doc/delayed_reaction.png)